Kenya–United States relations: War on Terror

 The United States also sunk large amounts of money into non-governmental organizations (NGOs) operating in Kenya.
-This was part of an overall emphasis placed on international NGOs during the War on Terror that saw United States funding to NGOs increase by billions.
+This was part of an overall emphasis placed on international NGOs during the war on terror that saw United States funding to NGOs increase by billions.
 However, this particularly affected Kenya due to the high quantity of aid the United States sends to Kenya.
 This period also saw a "blurring of lines" in regards to NGOs, as it became more common for NGOs in Kenya to work with military officials in the United States Department of Defense.

-Even as Kibaki cooperated, relations suffered due to the United States' perceived "obsession" with the War on Terror and concerns that alignment with the United States led to domestic terrorism.
-Kenyan policymakers feared that while the United States had encouraged democratization, they ceased to encourage democracy during the War on Terror.
+Even as Kibaki cooperated, relations suffered due to the United States' perceived "obsession" with the war on terror and concerns that alignment with the United States led to domestic terrorism.
+Kenyan policymakers feared that while the United States had encouraged democratization, they ceased to encourage democracy during the war on terror.
 International organizations said American policy is pushing Kenya to discriminate against its Muslim population.

-Another key aspect of the War on Terror was that American aid to Kenya became even more politicized and "securitized."
+Another key aspect of the war on terror was that American aid to Kenya became even more politicized and "securitized."
 During this period, The United States heavily tied USAID support directly to military and counterterror operations undertaken by the Kenyan Defense Forces.
 The United States also demonstrated a willingness to play hardball, sometimes threatening to cut aid if Kenya does not support United States foreign policy on the international level.

 Nonetheless, Kenya continues to back counter-terror operations in exchange for financial support.

+The United States is urging Kenyan President William Ruto to address claims of extrajudicial killings and abductions by police during protests that started in June 2024.
+US Senator Chris Murphy highlighted the importance of accountability during his visit to Kenya.
+These protests have resulted in approximately 60 deaths and over 60 disappearances, though no police officers have been prosecuted so far, despite ongoing investigations.